NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Decoding
 **************************

-At the end of the training, several checkpoints (usually 5) and one the best model (not always from the latest epoch) are stored in the model folder.
+At the end of the training, several checkpoints (usually 5) and the best model (not always from the latest epoch) are stored in the model folder.
 Checkpoint averaging (script) can help to improve the final decoding accuracy.
 In our case, this did not improve the CTC models.
-However, for some RNNT models, it was possible to get an improvement in the range of 0.1-0.2% WER.
-To make averaging use the following command:
+However, it was possible to get an improvement in the range of 0.1-0.2% WER for some RNNT models.
+To make averaging, use the following command:

 .. code-block:: bash